Ten-valley excitonic complexes in charge-tunable monolayer WSe$_2$: Main

 We continue by studying the thermodynamic stability of the newly observed multi-particle exciton $M$.
 Figure~\ref{fig:4stability} shows gate-dependent reflection contrast measurements at increasing temperatures.
 For the lowest temperature (\qty{20}{\kelvin}) the characteristic changes in energy shift with respect to electron density at \qty{\sim 2.8}{\volt} and at \qty{\sim 4.5}{\volt}, corresponding to the formation of the $O$ and the $M$ resonances respectively, are maintained.
 At \qty{30}{\kelvin}, the transition from $O$ to $M$ is barely discernible, only a change in width and intensity of the resonance being observed starting from \qty{\sim 4}{\volt}.
 When the temperature is further increased to \qty{40}{\kelvin}, $O$ and $M$ can no longer be distinguished.
 These observations suggest that the ionization energy of the many-body complex $M$ lies in the range of $k_{\mathrm{B}}T \sim \qtyrange{2.5}{3.5}{\milli\electronvolt}$.

 To corroborate the thermodynamic stability of $M$, we perform gate-dependent photoluminescence experiments on the same sample.
 Typical results are presented in Fig.~\ref{fig:4stability}b.
-Starting from \qty{\sim 0.1}{\volt}, $X^0_{1s}$ starts to quench and the $X^{-}_{\mathrm{S,T}}$ excitons gain in oscillator strength marking that the lower $K/K$' valleys start to fill (green arrow).
+Starting from \qty{\sim 0.1}{\volt}, $X^0_{1s}$ starts to quench and the $X^{-}_{\mathrm{S,T}}$ excitons gain in oscillator strength marking that the lower K/K' valleys start to fill (green arrow).
 At \qty{\sim 0.9}{\volt} the brighter $H$ emission takes over, which does not broaden with increasing voltage.
-The filling of the upper $K/K$' valleys (orange arrow) is evidenced by an asymmetric broadening and a double peak visible near the maximum intensity, which we attribute to the oscillator strength transitioning from $H$ to $O$.
-At \qty{\sim 4.6}{\volt} (purple arrow), we observe the filling of the $Q/Q$' valleys, as a distinct change in the rate of redshifting, and a change in broadening of the emission peak.
+The filling of the upper K/K' valleys (orange arrow) is evidenced by an asymmetric broadening and a double peak visible near the maximum intensity, which we attribute to the oscillator strength transitioning from $H$ to $O$.
+At \qty{\sim 4.6}{\volt} (purple arrow), we observe the filling of the Q/Q' valleys, as a distinct change in the rate of redshifting, and a change in broadening of the emission peak.

-The $O$- and $M$ exciton, as observed in reflection contrast (see Fig.~\ref{fig:1device}), closely follow the high-energy side of their corresponding photoluminescence peaks in Fig.~\ref{fig:4stability}b.
-This indicates that some high-energy photoexcited electron-hole pairs, as created in photoluminescence experiments, relax into $O$- or $M$ excitons rather than other, lower energy, complexes.
-Both $O$ and $M$ are not only correlated states with the highest oscillator strength and therefore visible in reflection contrast at their corresponding carrier densities, but they also appear to be sufficiently stable to participate in radiative transitions.
+The $X^0_{1s}$-, $X^{-}_{\mathrm{S,T}}$- and $H$ excitons, as observed in reflection contrast (see Fig.~\ref{fig:1device}), energetically closely follow the corresponding photoluminescence peaks in Fig.~\ref{fig:4stability}b.
+A different behavior is observed for the $O$- and $M$ excitons, where the maxima of the photoluminescence peaks show a redshift with respect to their corresponding reflection contrast resonances.
+We understand this different behavior because the $O$- and $M$ excitons are complexes with an indistinguishable photoexcited electron-hole pair.
+This means that for the excitation of a photoexcited electron-hole pair, a shakeup of the Fermi sea is required to respect the Pauli exclusion principle, adding a blueshifting term.
+For emission, there is no Pauli blocking, and therefore, this term is lacking.
+This is evidenced by the almost identical slope that the $H$-, $O$-, and $M$ excitons show in photoluminescence, whereas clear kinks are observed in reflection contrast.
+Instead, the high-energy side of the broadened $O$- and $M$ photoluminescence peaks closely follow their reflection contrast counterparts, which we interpret as emission in which the photoexcited electron resides at the Fermi level.
+This clear overlap is another compelling argument that the observed emission is due to the $O$- or $M$ excitons rather than other, lower energy, complexes.
+Thus, both $O$ and $M$ are not only correlated states with the highest oscillator strength and therefore visible in reflection contrast at their corresponding carrier densities, but they also appear to be sufficiently stable to participate in radiative transitions.